 What should Pilate have done?
 He was warned in a dream by his wife to have

-nothing to do with Him, so he further suspected Jesus was innocent, yet he
+nothing to do with Him, making Him further suspected Jesus was innocent, yet he

 allowed the people to have their way with Him.
 A riot was the worst thing that